Photographic Image Quality:

 High dynamic range (HDR)

-- Left: the "middle" exposure, showing what you would have gotten without the HDR function turned on.
+The "middle" exposure, showing what you would have gotten without the HDR function turned on.

 The processed multi-exposure image.
 We can see a slight improvement in the shadows, and a slight "taming" of the highlights to the right of the lion's head.
-Verdict: traditional methods would
+Verdict: traditional methods would work better here.